-Chase and the crew have their work cut out for them turning a vacation cabin that was originally a 1920s horse barn into a stable building for a large family.
+Chase and the crew transform a vacation cabin that was originally a 1920s horse barn into a stable building.
 Drawing from the past as inspiration, the crew also wants to honor the owners' late parents in this emotional build.

 Past, Present and Future

 A couple's Belle Island camp has a long multi-generational history within their family spanning nearly 100 years.
-Their camp is an ongoing focus of family life and they are now ready to make its preservation their main priority.
-They call on the Cabin Masters to bring these historic buildings into the present and stand the test of time for the next generation.
+They call on the Cabin Masters to bring these historic buildings into the present and stand the test of time.